 Under these plans, subsidiary employees are compensated if the notional value of the subsidiary increases.
 Awards under these plans generally have a term of up to fifteen years and a vesting period of five years.
 The increase in notional value is calculated with reference to growth in earnings relative to a fixed threshold amount plus or minus changes in indebtedness relative to a fixed opening amount.
 If an award is subject to a vesting condition, then graded attribution is applied to the intrinsic value.
-The related compensation expense is recorded in selling, general and administrative expenses and the liability is recorded in accrued liabilities.
+The related compensation expense is recorded in selling, general and administrative expenses, the current liability is recorded in accrued liabilities, and the non-current portion is recorded in other liabilities.